Momoyeyu/JayCloud/README.md

 ---

-Developed by **[Your Name/Team Name]** as part of the "Big Data Security" research experiment at Beijing University of Posts and Telecommunications.
+Developed by **Momoyeyu** as part of the "Big Data Security" research experiment at Beijing University of Posts and Telecommunications.
 ```

-### Next Steps:
-1. Replace placeholders like `[Your Name/Team Name]` and the GitHub repository URL with your information.
-2. Add the required `requirements.txt` file listing all dependencies for your project.
-3. Consider including screenshots or GIFs in the `README.md` to showcase the application.

-Let me know if you'd like help with any specific sections!